tannerhelland/PhotoDemon/README.md

 ![Screenshot](https://photodemon.org/media/PD_screenshot_master.jpg)

-It provides a comprehensive photo editor in a 14 MB download.
+PhotoDemon provides a comprehensive photo editor in a 14 MB download.
 It runs on any Windows machine (XP through Win 10) and it *does not* require installation.
-Feel free to run it from a USB stick or portable drive.
+Feel free to run it from a USB stick, SD card, or portable drive.

-PhotoDemon is open-source and available under a permissive BSD license.
+PhotoDemon is open-source and available under a permissive [BSD license](#licensing).
 Contributors have translated the program into more than twenty languages.

-You can support its ongoing development [through Patreon](https://www.patreon.com/photodemon) or [with a one-time donation](https://photodemon.org/donate/).
+You can support PhotoDemon's ongoing development [through Patreon](https://www.patreon.com/photodemon) or [with a one-time donation](https://photodemon.org/donate/).

 New contributions from coders, designers, translators, and enthusiasts are always welcome.